-How does the Income Protection Insurance Tax Deduction work?
+How does the Income Protection Tax Deduction work?

-If you take out an income protection policy your insurance company will send you a statement each year of the premiums you have paid which you can claim as a tax deduction.
+If you have an income protection policy your insurance company will send you a tax statement each year.
+This will show the premiums you have paid and how much you can claim as a tax deduction.
 These statements are usually sent out within one to two months of the end of the financial year.
 If you do not receive a statement you should request one from your insurance company.

-When you complete your tax return you can claim your income protection premium as a work tax deduction in the “Other deductions” category.
+When completing your tax return enter the claimable amount of the income protection premium as a work tax deduction in the “Other deductions” category.

-How much you will save will depend on your marginal tax rate
+How much tax you will save will depend on your marginal tax rate

 Let’s look at an example: